Miloš Ninković: 2020–22: Last season

-On 4 June, Sydney FC released a statement on contract discussions with Ninković following a video he posted on Instagram, saying he would be leaving the club after his contract expires.
+On 4 June, Sydney FC released a statement on contract discussions with Ninković following a video he posted on Instagram, saying he would leave the club after his contract expires.
 On 21 June, the club officially announced the departure of Ninković.
 Sydney FC Chief Executive Officer Adam Santo spoke about his departure saying:"Milos is a legend of our club and we spent a number of weeks talking to him, in the hope he would continue to play a role in our future.
 We were optimistic he would accept our offer to continue playing and remain at the club long term, where he would transition into full time employment.
 It has always been our intention for Milos to finish his playing career with Sydney FC.
 Despite our best efforts, Milos has decided to move on and we thank him for the major contribution he has made to our club."

 Following his departure, Steve Corica stated his desire to retain Ninković even after his request to play off the bench, but only if Ninković obtained Australian citizenship so he could bring in new foreign signings.
 Corica made it clear that Ninković was only released due to his refusal to pursue citizenship.
-Ninković denied these claims made by Corica, in an interview with Code Sports.
-During the interview, he opened up about the situation with him and Corica, saying that Corica demanded he take up citizenship by the end preseason or "he had to retire" adding, "it will ruin his legacy".
-Ninković expressed his feeling of the situation stating, "I felt disrespect, I felt really bad that my career will depend on if I get the citizenship or not.
+Ninković denied these claims made by Corica in an interview with Code Sports, in which he opened up about the situation with him and Corica, saying that Corica demanded he takes up citizenship by the end preseason or "he had to retire" adding, "it will ruin his legacy".
+Ninković expressed his feeling of the situation, stating: "I felt disrespect, I felt really bad that my career will depend on if I get the citizenship or not.
 That means if I get the citizenship I can play if I don't get the citizenship I have to retire".